bennettpeter/MythTV-LeanCapture/README.md

 While recording is in progress you can check it by opening the mkv files with vlc.
 Note the files are named with only season and episode until the recording ends, at which time the subtitle is added to the name.

-There is no option to prevent recordings being deleted from XFinity after being recorded to your local drive.
-XFinity has an undelete option but that does not work once all shows have been deleted.
+There is no option to prevent recordings being deleted from Xfinity after being recorded to your local drive.
+Xfinity has a recover deleted option but that does not work once all shows have been deleted.

 If the process is interrupted (e.g. by control-C in the terminal window), one recording will be incomplete.
 You can start the script again and it will restart the incomplete recording from the beginning again, so you won't lose anything, just some time.